Shivam0712/Trajectory-Clustering/README.md

 **The final processed data is present in the google drive with name: .**

 ## The Baseline Approach
 In this baseline approach we extrapolate the trajectories of each trip and find their positional coordinate at 5 minutes interval within the given 2-hour window.
 We do this to have a uniform number of records(24: 120/5) for each trip.
-After obtaining
+After obtaining these 24 positional coordinates for each trip, we run an k-means algorithm to find the clusters of similar trajectories.
+This whole approach is conducted in following steps:
+1. Further preprocessing of selected 7079 to remove noise. \n Those trips which
+2.